rockmonkey4004/rockmonkey4004.github.io/_posts/2020-04-11-Whipped-Coffee.md

 image: Whipped-Coffee.jpg
 description: Easy Whipped Coffee made with reduced sugar.
 Serve cold or hot.
 alt: Whipped Coffee
-tags:   [ Recipes, Paleo, Gluten Free, Egg Free ]
+tags:   [ Recipes, Paleo, Gluten-Free, Egg-Free ]
 comments: true
 ---
 It is the weekend & the sun is shining which means whipped coffee is happening!
 I thought I would share how I make mine.
 There is less sugar and half the amount of coffee (I try to limit my caffeine) but you can always double it.
 I serve it cold but it can be made hot.